protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 ## What is it?

-> Simple gRPC access in .NET Core 3 - think WCF, but over gRPC
+> Simple gRPC access in .NET Core 3+ and .NET Framework 4.6.1+ - think WCF, but over gRPC

 - Google released gRPC, a cross-platform RPC stack over HTTP/2 using protobuf serialization
 - included in the Google bits is [`Grpc.Core`](https://github.com/grpc/grpc), Google's gRPC bindings for .NET; it has kinks: